darioblanco/saltstack-example/README.md

 The Salt master machine is called `saltmaster`, and there is a minion example called `webserver`: an nginx serving a very simple html page.

+### Nginx monitoring

+In addition, the nginx state uses the HttpStubStatusModule for monitoring, in http://192.168.100.3:8080.
+Requests are restricted to vagrant's subnet (your host should have access to this subnet already).
+You can browse open, accepted and handled connections, and handled requests.
+This information will be employed by the custom SaltStack beacon.

 ## How to run

 Start the virtual machines